LenShustek/Eudora_fix_mbx/README.txt

                                for system mailboxes, if you like taking risks

-Others lines of the file specify replacements to make, in this form:
-     searchstring = replacementstring  ;comment
+Others lines of the file specify replacements to make, in this form: searchstring = replacementstring  ;comment

 The searchstring can optionally start with clauses restricting the search:
    <headers>        only match in the headers of messages
    <body>           only match in the body of messages
-     <html xxx>       only match in HTML <xxx...> tags
+   <html xxx>       only match inside HTML <xxx...> tags
    <ifmatch n>      only match if "match flag n" is set; see <setmatch n>
    <ignorecase>     treat upper and lower case alphabetics as equivalent

 Following that is an arbitrary sequence of:
-     "quotedstring"        any printable characters except "
-     'quotedstring'        any printable characters except '
+   "quotedstring"           any printable characters except " 'quotedstring'           any printable characters except '
     hexadecimal string      hexadecimal character codes

-Any single-character item can optionally preceeded by ! to mean "not this character".
+Any single-character item can optionally be preceeded by ! to mean "not this character".

-The replacementstring is an arbitrary sequence of:
+The replacementstring can be an arbitrary sequence of:
-        "quotedstring"          any printable characters except "
-        'quotedstring'          any printable characters except '
+   "quotedstring"          any printable characters except " 'quotedstring'          any printable characters except '
     hexadecimal string     hexadecimal character codes
-         *                      use the character that matched !xx in searchstring
+    *                      replace with the character matching !xx in searchstring
-         <blanks>               replace the searchstring with all blanks
     <setmatch n>           set "match flag n"
     <clearmatch n>         clear "match flag n"
+or the replacementstring can be one of these:
+    <blanks>               replace the searchstring with all blanks
+    <nothing>              replace the searchstring with all zeroes (same as "" or '')

 The rules are:
   - The searchstring may be 1 to 50 bytes long
   - The replacementstring may not be longer than the string searched for.
   - If the replacement is shorter than the search string, then
-    - In a mailbox, the remaining bytes are changed to zero, which are ignored when Eudora renders the text.
+    - In a mailbox, the remainder bytes of the search string are changed to zero, which are ignored when Eudora renders the text.
-    - In the TOC, the following bytes in the field are shifted left; zeroes are inserted at the end.
+    - In the TOC, the rest of the field is shifted left and zeroes are inserted at the end.
-      (We can't change remaining bytes to zeroes, because Eudora will stop displaying at a zero byte.)
+      (We can't change remainder bytes to zeroes, because Eudora stops displaying at a zero.)
   - The match flags, numbered from 0 to 31, remember previous matches.
 They are all independent.
   - Multiple matchflags in a single searchstring must all be set for the match to trigger.
-  - A * in the replacementstring must match a searchstring character that was preceeded by !.
+  - A * in the replacement string must match a search string character preceeded by !.
   - The components may be separated by one or more spaces.
   - A ; starts a comment